 The business of adapting Bruce LaBruce would seem a difficult endeavor as director Palmer did with LaBruce's short stories in Sugar.
 It probably made it a lot easier considering that the stories in which the film was based have little in common with LaBruce's cinematic work (of which I'm a raging fan, as you should know).
 I don't have a lot to say about Sugar here as it's working beautifully into a longer piece I'm planning based on my New Queer Cinema blog from a few months back.
 In many ways though, Sugar works as a meta piece of the youngster growing up with the films of LaBruce and Gregg Araki, depicting a teenage boy's (Andre Noble) fascination and subsequent disgust with the darker side of first love in a rent boy named Butch (Brendan Fehr).
 Also look for (now Oscar-nominated!)
 Sarah Polley as a pregnant crack dealer.

 Good Boys [Yeladim Tovim] - dir.
 Yair Hochner - 2005 - Israel

 Like Sugar, I won't say as much as I'd like to about Good Boys, as it, too, will be worked into the New Queer Cinema piece.
 It's actually quite fascinating how Good Boys works opposite everything about contemporary "gay" cinema in its promise of nastiness and heart and the way it gives it to the audience.
 It's nasty, alright, but not in redeeming ways.
 In fact, it uses nudity in a most clever manner, de-sexualizing it to the point of digust and, thus, straying from the more beautiful forms of sexuality.
-Though calling the film "good" might be a stretch, it still works as a great counter-point to the post-NQC garbage of American cinema.
+It certainly works as a great counter-point to the post-NQC garbage of American cinema.